-• Right to Receive a Copy of this Notice - You may request a copy of our Notice at any time by using the contact information list at the end of the Notice.
-If you receive this Notice on our web site or by electronic mail (e-mail), you are also entitled to request a paper copy of the Notice.
+• Right to Receive a Copy of this Notice - You may request a copy of our Notice at any time by using the contact information listed at the end of the Notice.
+If you receive this Notice on our web site or by electronic mail (email), you are also entitled to request a paper copy of the Notice.